sbt/sbt-findbugs/readme.md

 * *Accepts:* any `sbt.Path`
 * *Default:* `mainCompilePath`

+## Contributors

+Thanks to @asflierl and @anishathalye for their contributions!

 ## License

-Copyright (c) 2011 - 2013 Joachim Hofer & contributors
+Copyright (c) 2011 - 2014 Joachim Hofer & contributors

 All rights reserved.